-Whether you’re buying or refinancing a home, there’s an optional insurance policy that most people don’t want to buy called owner’s title insurance.
-But going without this policy can be dangerous for your finances, according to money expert Clark Howard.
+Whether you’re buying or refinancing a home, there’s an optional insurance policy you can buy: title insurance.
+Most people don’t want the extra expense.
+But money expert Clark Howard says going without title insurance could be dangerous for your finances.

 In this article, we’ll look at what owner’s title insurance is, why you need it and how much a policy typically costs.